 Since the invention of Pledge Mutli-Surface Spray, my husband has been a huge fan (he’s a bit of a neat freak….okay he’s a lot of a neat freak).
 I can understand why.
 It works great on everything- wood, stainless steel, glass- everything!
 But in my quest to rid my home of toxic chemicals, to me this product was just one more aerosolyzed can of junk that was polluting my home and mine and my family’s bodies.
 The Environmental Working Group rates various products from A to F based on the dangers they pose to our health and the health of the environment.
 The EWG gave Pledge Multi-surface a glaring F. The verdict was in.
 It had to go.

 I think I’ve said this is in every DIY cleaning blog post I’ve done.
 But it’s so true.
 Cleaning products are surprisingly easy to make!
-We’re so accustomed to having the convenience of ready-made, super smelly store-bought cleaning products that are guaranteed to kill 99.9% of bacteria.
+We’re so accustomed to having the convenience of ready-made, super smelly store-bought cleaning products.
 But when you keep a couple of common products in your home, you can quickly whip up your own non-toxic products.
 And have I mentioned that making your own products is considerably less expensive?
 Because it is…..

 So of course, I came up with my own version of dusting spray.
 And I really shouldn’t call it just a dusting spray, because I also use this to polish my furniture too.
 It’s just a few ingredients and it’s made using what I call a dump and swirl method.